FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 we have people offering damaged cars, wanting to trade their car for another or just hoping to get an insanely enormous amount of money.
 Sometimes you get lucky.
 For our use-case, we gonna keep only real offerings of undamaged cars with a reasonable price between 200.- € and 50,000.- € with a first registration not earlier than 1910.
-This is how the distribution of the price looks like.
+This is what the distribution of the price looks like.

 <figure>
 <img class="noZoom" src="/images/histtv_price_distribution.png" alt="distribution of price">